 FAOS performed G&S each year throughout the 1920s and in the 1930s started to do musicals, the first being Merrie England in 1930.
 In 1939 they were again stopped in their tracks by war.
 A group of male members from FAOS, who were too old to serve in WW2, together with a few women, formed the “Brightlights” and entertained the troops at camps in and around Frome throughout the war.
 Those same members, together with returning servicemen & women, re-started FAOS in 1947 with Belle of New York.
 They continued to produce a musical each spring.

 In 1967 FAOS formed “The Opera Group” and their concerts became part of the Society’s annual calendar.
 Their first concert was Carmen.
 In the early years, high opera like Aida was performed and often professionals were hired to lead their performances.
-The Opera Group has evolved and changing its name to “Showstoppers” in 2009 now sings selections from popular operetta and musicals.
+The Opera Group evolved over the years, changing its name to “Showstoppers” in 2009 gathering each summer to sing a selections from popular operetta and musicals.
+The group performed their last concert in Autumn 2018 and Showstoppers as we know it came to a natural close.

 In 1979 a third production ‘pantomime’ was introduced to the annual calendar, the first one being Jack and the Beanstalk.
 Since then FAOS has performed a traditional pantomime each December, they have become hugely popular attracting sell-out audiences.